-Course Format – The course consists of three webinar-based/traditional classroom modules (depending on CDC and IDPH guidelines), selected article reviews, textbook readings, and writing assignments.
-In addition to (online) classroom discussions, this course provides participants with the opportunity to network with supervisory staff members from other agencies.
+Course Format – PSR21C consists of two one-week (40 hours per week), in-person, classroom sessions led by Illinois Law Enforcement Training and Standards Board Executive Institute instructors, supplemented by reading and writing assignments.
+In addition to classroom discussions, this course provides participants with the opportunity to network with supervisory staff members from other agencies.
 In order to partake in PSR21C successfully, all participants are required to have access to a (laptop) computer for daily use.

 - Effective Police Supervision, More, H. W. and Miller, L. S., Routledge, 8thEdition (2017) ISBN 978-1138225183